Big Batch: An Irishman’s Wife’s Slow-Cooked Irish Stew

-I always serve this traditional lamb Irish stew with mashed potatoes or colcannon.
+I always serve this traditional Irish stew with mashed potatoes or colcannon.
 Crusty bread or Irish soda bread smothered with smoked butter works a treat too.
 For me, a slow-cooked hearty stew is the ultimate comfort food.
 Yep, there is a lot of potato in this one, but if it were up to the Irishman in our house, there would be potatoes for breakfast, lunch, and dinner.
-If I have learned anything from being married to an Irishman, it’s that the Irish basically class potatoes as a food group!
+If I have learned anything from being married to an Irishman, it’s that potatoes are basically a food group!

 What you are going to love about this slow-cooked Irish lamb stew recipe